Avaray/neutralino-react-ts-vite-bun/README.md

 Combining Neutralinojs with Vite is pain in the ass 😓

 Currently I'm fighting with HMR...
-I can't make it to work 😑
+I can't make it to work 😑 Window is loading static frontend files, not launching vite dev server, `--url` is not passed as launch parameter.

 # Technologies used